nojusticenopeace/nojusticenopeace.github.io/statements.md

 - 3rd amendment: No Soldier shall, **in time of peace** be quartered in any house, without the consent of the Owner, nor in time of war, but in a manner to be prescribed by law.

 Lush owner gives cops care packages [screenshots](https://twitter.com/GhostlySpells/status/1268882821210398720?s=20)

+San Jose councilmember, Lan Diep (district 4), publicly advocated for Jared Yuen, muted comments on his office's instagram when people were commenting about this.
+Lan Diep supports freedom of speech but "not the right to be heard the way I want to be heard."
+Instead of listening to "the overwhelming number of emails" he's received on #BLM and defunding the police, he's giving excuses for why it shouldn't happen.